KitwareMedical/SlicerVirtualReality/README.md

 - By default all objects are selectable.
 An object can be made non-selectable (thus non-movable) in Data module / Subject hierarchy tab, right-clicking on the node and unchecking "Toggle Selectable".
 - When you grab and move object, a parent transform is automatically created for it (if no parent transform was created already) and modified.
 To link movements of multiple objects, assign the same parent transform to them.
 You can do that in _Data_ module's _Transform hierarchy_ tab by drag-and-drop nodes under transforms.

+## Other features

+### Using controller transforms

+Go to _Virtual Reality_ module and check _Controller transforms_ checkbox to expose pose of controllers as transform nodes in the scene.

 ## Frequently asked questions

 ### How to ask questions, report problems, or suggest new features